 So, if you have cash flow problems during that time, this can be a savior—especially because 0% is a whole lot better than a fee plus ~25%, or whatever your card will charge you for a cash advance.
 In fact, free is way better than anything!

-We really love the Amex Blue Business Plus for this because of its 15-month 0% intro APR period (it’s actually the longest we’ve ever seen on a business credit card).
-After your 15 months are up, a variable APR sets in based on your creditworthiness and the market Prime Rate.
+We really love the Amex Blue Business Plus for this because of its 12-month 0% intro APR period.
+After your 12 months are up, a variable APR sets in based on your creditworthiness and the market Prime Rate.
 But you’re not only getting some spending power, you’re also building business credit.
 It’s a really smart idea for startups—and, really, for all businesses.

 You can definitely use a business credit card to get cash now—as long as you calculate what it’ll cost your business and understand the common fee structure.
 But hopefully you’ve learned, too, that the best cash business credit card cash advance options for credit cards might not be credit cards at all.
 Plan for the future now, and save yourself some money later.